Justin Pitts

-Justin James Pitts (born October 26, 1994) is an American basketball player for HLA Alicante of the Spanish LEB Oro.
-He played college basketball for the Northwest Missouri State University.
-A 5’10” point guard, Pitts was named the NCAA Division II National Player of the Year for the 2016–17 season.
+Justin James Pitts (born October 26, 1994) is an American former professional basketball player.
+He played college basketball for the Northwest Missouri State Bearcats.
+A 5’10” point guard, Pitts was named the NABC Division II Player of the Year for the 2016–17 season.
+He played for HLA Alicante of the Spanish LEB Oro from 2018 to 2022.

 High school career

 Pitts played at Blue Springs South High School in Blue Springs, Missouri, a suburb of Kansas City.
 Between his junior and senior seasons, Pitts’ father was transferred from his job to New Orleans.
 Pitts chose to remain in Blue Springs, moving in with family friends as his family relocated.
 The move allowed Northwest Missouri State coach Ben McCollum to scout and sign the local player, despite his small size.

 College career

 Pitts redshirted the 2013–14 season, joining the NCAA Division II Bearcats the next year.
 He made an immediate impact in his freshman season, averaging 17.2 points per game and earning Mid-America Intercollegiate Athletics Association (MIAA) Freshman of the Year and first-team all-conference honors.
 As a sophomore, Pitts continued to improve.
 He averaged 21.7 points on the way to repeating as a first-team All-MIAA pick, earning conference Player of the Year honors and leading the team to an MIAA Tournament championship.

 In his junior season, Pitts became one of the top players in Division II nationally.
 He averaged 20.9 points and led the Bearcats to MIAA regular-season and tournament championships.
 At the conclusion of the season, he repeated as MIAA Player of the Year.
 He also gained national recognition, earning All-America honors from several agencies and was named the National Player of the Year by the National Association of Basketball Coaches and Basketball Times magazine, as well as the Bevo Francis Award for top small college player.
 On the season, Northwest Missouri State compiled a 35–1 record and claimed the school’s first national championship in the 2017 NCAA Division II Tournament.
 Pitts scored 23 points in the championship game, leading the Bearcats to a 71-61 victory over Fairmont State.

 In his senior season, Pitts became the Bearcats all-time leader in points and assists.
 He scored his 2,000th career point on November 18, 2017, becoming the first player in school history to achieve the feat.
 He was injured in March 2018 before the Bearcats Central Regional Tournament and missed the remainder of the season.